miraclefasola/WosoAPI/API_QUERIES.md

 # API Query Guide

-This document explains how to construct API queries for the WOSO API and what responses to expect.
+This document explains how to construct API queries for the Wosostat API and what responses to expect.

 ## Base URL
-All API endpoints start with: `https://wosoapi.onrender.com/api`
+All API endpoints start with: `https://wosostat/api`

 ## Authentication
 All requests (except auth endpoints) require a JWT token in the header: